Andrew Wilson-Dickson: Performance

 He is known as an accompanist on piano and harpsichord, and is also an authority on performance practice on strings, specifically viols and the violone.
 He has performed in BBC television and radio and concerts throughout the UK on piano, particularly the duet and two-piano repertoire, and internationally on harpsichord in chamber music and as continuo for professional orchestras and chamber groups.
 In 1992 he founded the Welsh Baroque Orchestra.
-He has also directed a number of choirs, and currently directs the Welsh Camerata which he was invited to lead on its foundation in 2004.
+He has also directed a number of choirs, most recently the Welsh Camerata which he was invited to lead on its foundation in 2004 until his retirement from the rôle in 2024.
 In 2016 he was appointed to direct Devon Baroque, the principal orchestra in south west England specialising in baroque and early classical music played on period instruments.

 Authorship

 He has authored a book The Story of Christian Music: An Illustrated Guide to All the Major Traditions of Music in Worship which has been translated into a number of languages.
 He has also written articles for The New Grove Dictionary of Music and Musicians (2000 edition) and for magazines and journals including The Consort, BBC Music and Choir and Organ.